marcelovani/term_node/README.md

  - Meta data is loaded from the Node
  - When I visit the Node the `rel="canonical"` is set as the term url
  - When the node appears anywhere else on the site e.g. homepage, other term pages - the term url is used

+## Installation

+Once enabled, a new field `field_term_node` will be available for adding to a taxonomy.
+- Use `Manage Fields` on a taxonomy to add the `field_term_node` field.
+- Edit any term within that taxonomy and use the reference lookup to choose a node that is to be used as the content for the term page.